 How to play Roblox with your kids:

-- Watch your kids play Roblox.
+Watch your kids play Roblox.
 By sharing a genuine interest in their hobby, you can earn your children’s trust.
-Praise any good deeds they do in the game, and encourage respectful behavior.
+Applaud any commendable actions they perform within the game, and encourage respectful behavior.

 The Bottom Line: Help Your Kids Stay Safe While Playing Online

-While the platform is working hard to keep kids safe with filters and age restrictions, it’s not enough.
-As many older children and adults play the game, the chance of children being exposed to explicit content or risky strangers is ever-present.
+While Roblox is working hard to keep kids safe with filters and age restrictions, it’s not enough.

-If your kids play Roblox, you need to take action to safeguard them online.
+If your kids play Roblox, take action to safeguard them online.
 Ongoing conversations about gaming risks — and consistent monitoring of privacy settings and voice chats — are a good start.
-For added protection and peace of mind, consider a digital security solution.
+For added protection and peace of mind, consider Aura.

 With Aura, you get: